Thomas Schaller

 He is author of Whistling Past Dixie: How Democrats Can Win Without the South (ISBN 074329016X).
-He is also the author of The Stronghold: How Republicans Captured Congress but Surrendered the White House (Yale University, 2015) and "Common Enemies: Georgetown Basketball, Miami Football and the Racial Transformation of College Sports" (University of Nebraska Press, 2021).
+He is also the author of The Stronghold: How Republicans Captured Congress but Surrendered the White House (Yale University, 2015) and "Common Enemies: Georgetown Basketball, Miami Football and the Racial Transformation of College Sports" (University of Nebraska Press, 2021), and White Rural Rage: The Threat to America’s Democracy (Penguin Random House, 2024).
 From 2009 to 2010, Schaller was a regular contributor to FiveThirtyEight.com.

+He is of German and Italian descent.

+During the 2000 presidential election, Schaller was listed as a Maryland state co-chair of GoreNet.
+GoreNet was a group that supported the Al Gore campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.